 Teaching oneself anything in life requires constant vigilance and being honest with oneself; it requires one to believe in oneself, despite endless failure, and to constantly question one’s own reality for the sake of identifying any unseen or unacknowledged obstacles that may be impeding self-growth.
 Here are the obstacles that I went through while struggling with the creation of my palace.

-Whenever I want to imagine something, it's always easier to when I drown out the outside world with music.
-Personally, I've evolved from the heavy metal chaos of my youth, to being in favor of classical greats like Mozart, and neo-medieval music like Estampie (whose music was featured in the film, Kingdom of Heaven, a wonderful historical movie that I recommend everyone in the world to watch the Director's Cut of at least once in their lifetimes), The Moon & The Nightspirit, and other primarily instrumental music of similar genres that I listen to every single day.
+Whenever I want to imagine something, it’s always easier to when I drown out the outside world with music.
+Personally, I’ve evolved from the heavy metal chaos of my youth, to being in favor of classical greats like Mozart, and neo-medieval music like Estampie (whose music was featured in the film, Kingdom of Heaven, a wonderful historical movie that I recommend everyone in the world to watch the Director’s Cut of at least once in their lifetimes), The Moon & The Nightspirit, and other primarily instrumental or cultural folk music of similar genres that I listen to every single day.

 When I listen to the music, the grand scenes that I’m able to create in my mind are spectacular and fantastical; there is a story-line set in my mind to every single song or set of songs that I listen to.